 There is a direct relationship between fire development, temperature, and time.
-Intervention is the strategy, whether it is through the use of automatic fire sprinklers or firefighters.
+Intervention with water application is the strategy, whether it is by automatic fire sprinklers or firefighters.
 Community resources dictate fire service capacity.
 The larger the town, the more fire stations may be needed.
 Having fire stations implies staff and equipment.
 Staffing presents an option, to a point, volunteers are less expensive than paid staff, however the savings in personnel costs may translate into a higher community-wide fire loss.